 Hospice Friendly Hospitals (HFH) is one of our pioneering programmes.
-Now in partnership with the HSE, over 40 hospitals nationwide are now linked with HFH.
+In partnership with the HSE, over 47 hospitals nationwide are now linked with HFH.

 It was established in 2007 to introduce a strategic and focused approach to the improvement of end-of-life care (EOLC) in acute hospitals.
 It takes a multi-level and multi-systems approach to EOLC working with all staff at all levels of the hospital, hospital group and HSE nationally.